How Much Does A Metal Roof Cost Vs. Shingles?

 The final roof pitch or slope in degrees, the total square footage of the roof, and the total number of flashings, vents, and chimneys will affect your cost per square foot.
 Roofing companies will also take into account how easy each part of the roof is to access.

 Labor Cost To Install Metal Roof

 Labor costs to install a metal roof ranges from $3.50 to $12 per square foot, with most homeowners paying about $5 per square foot to install metal roofing.
-This comes out to between $3,000 to install an ordinary roof, and closer to $8,000 for more substantial, thicker, higher-end materials.
+Labor comes out to between $3,000 to install an ordinary roof, and closer to $8,000 for more substantial, thicker, high-end materials.
 The cost of labor is around 3 to 5 times the rate of the materials alone.

 Metal Roof Material Costs

 The type of metal used for the install (aluminum, steel, copper, etc.) is the main cost factor after labor.
 The price of metal ranges from an average per square foot price of $1.60 for Galvalume to $22.50 for copper.
 Contractors will factor in the heaviness of the metal used—it’s harder to work with heavy materials that don’t cut easily.